Choose another writer in this calendar: by name: by birthday from the calendar.

 in liberal literary circles, with some notable exeptions, such as Jack

-tranquil, I'd be standing in the breadline right back of J. Edgar
+tranquil, without disease and violence, I'd be standing in the breadline right back of J. Edgar

 1964 Bruce was convicted, by a two-to-one vote, of giving obscene